All Episodes

 That's when the spigot is opened, and all the money he's raised can now be spent.

-I also think, by the way, I had a an email during the break ask a couple of breaks ago if I thought it was an advantage or disadvantage that the Republican convention is first.
+I also think, by the way, I had an email during the break ask a couple of breaks ago if I thought it was an advantage or disadvantage that the Republican convention is first.

 As the emailer said, I think it'd be better to go second, because that way then you get to respond to what these guys are saying.

-In this case, I disagree with that.
+And I really think in this case, I disagree with that.

-It'd be the Republicans hate women, the Republicans hate women, it would be the Republicans hate women, the Republicans are for the rich, it'd be everything that Obama and the Democrats and and that would force an entirely different Republican convention, would it not?
+It'd be the Republicans hate women, the Republicans hate women, it would be the Republicans hate women, the Republicans are for the rich.

 They'd have to respond to that, or they would think they did.

-And so rather than talk about the economy, they'd be talking about this war on women, it'd be even worse than it was on the on the first night.
+And so rather than talk about the economy, they'd be talking about this war on women.

-Now, by the fact checkers that are out there trying to tell you that Ryan lied about the Janesville General Motors factory.
+Now, the fact-checkers that are out there trying to tell you that Ryan lied about the Janesville General Motors factory, they are lying their heads off about Ryan's Medicare plan.

-It is it is blatant.
+It is blatant.

 What they are saying is that Ryan will force everybody on Medicare to leave the system and move to vouchers.